 Day 4: Friday 23 October, Tunis – Testour – Dougga – Tunis

 - Great Mosque of Testour (exterior only)

 - Dougga: UNESCO World-Heritage Site

 Today we drive west for a full day excursion to the UNESCO World-Heritage listed site of Dougga.
-Along the way we may a brief stop to collect some ingredients for our picnic lunch at Testour, which was rebuilt by Andalusian refugees in the 17th century.
-We also view the exterior of the Great Mosque of Tetour distinguished by its octagonal minaret features Andalusian-style inscriptions.
+Along the way we make a brief stop to collect some ingredients for our picnic lunch at Testour, which was rebuilt by Andalusian refugees in the 17th century.
+We also view the exterior of the Great Mosque of Testour distinguished by its octagonal minaret that features Andalusian-style inscriptions.

 Sousse - 2 nights